What is Tennis Elbow?

 - Manual labor

-Fellowship trained and board-certified Orthopaedic Institute of Central Jersey (OIOCJ) specialists diagnose and treat tennis elbow.
+Fellowship trained and board-certified Orthopaedic Institute of Central Jersey (OICJ) specialists diagnose and treat tennis elbow.
 Prescribed treatment options meet the needs of patients.

 How is Tennis Elbow Treated?

 Customized treatment plans include multiple treatment options.
 Rest and ice are very effective.
 Rest gives inflamed tendons a chance to calm down.
 Ice speeds up the process.
 OICJ specialists give patients specific instructions regarding exactly how long to rest and how and when to apply ice.
 Other treatment options include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Oral and topical medications.
 NSAIDs are available in over-the-counter and prescription strengths.

 - Bracing.
 A removal brace may be worn as needed to take pressure off the forearm tendons.